CrickDataChallenge/github-introduction/README.md

 ### Switching to the `develop` branch on the cluster ###

 By default `git clone` sets the local branch to be `main`, but our script to test is on the `develop` branch.
 So first we'll want to move into the newly cloned repository, then we can check which files are there and on which branch we are before changing to the `develop` and checking again.
+(The `module load` step below might not be necessary depending on your setup)

 ```bash
 $ cd data-challenge-hello-world/